kninad/kninad.github.io/README.md

 github repository for my personal webpage: https://kninad.github.io/

+# HOWTO Publish

+edit the content in the jemdoc files

+See the `notes/buidling-this-website` file for more deatils!

 # TODO Overview

 Current Look: It looks clean and almost perfect right now.
 So please do not